Cheryl Rainfield: SkinWalkers (Walking Both Sides)

 Claire and her cousin Kelsey are hunting and Kelsey ends up shooting a deer Skinwalker.
 They soon find themselves captured by Skinwalkers seeking revenge.
-When angry villagers attack the Skinwalker camp, Claire finds herself in a difficult situation.
-Who will she choose and whose side is she really on?
-This is a hi-lo (high interest, low vocabulary) book for reluctant teen readers.
+When angry villagers attack the Skinwalker camp, Claire finds herself in a difficult situation and with the need to choose a side.
+This is a hi-lo (high interest, low vocabulary) book for reluctant teen readers published by High Interest Publishing (HIP Books).

 Hunted

-Hunted is a paranormal fantasy/dystopian book about Caitlyn, a teen telepath in a world where Paranormal powers are illegal.
+Hunted is a paranormal fantasy/dystopian book about Caitlyn, a teen telepath in a world where paranormal powers are illegal.
 Caitlyn is on the run from government troopers.
 Whet Caitlyn falls for Alex, a Normal, and discovers dangerous renegade Paranormals, Caitlyn must decide between staying in hiding to protect herself, or taking a stand to save the world.
-It is a journey in which Caitlin must make decisions in order to do what is right.
-Cheryl drew on her abuse experiences (and specifically ritual abuse and torture) to write Hunted, just as she did with Scars.
+Rainfield drew on their abuse experiences (and specifically ritual abuse and torture) to write Hunted, just as they did with Scars.

 Influences

-Cheryl Rainfield is one of the many authors of this day and age that has influenced darker subject matter in novels for the life of teens.
-With correlation to her writing; she has inspired many to speak out against abuse and feelings of teen angst.
+Cheryl Rainfield uses darker subject matter for their novels about teenage life, drawing from experiences they faced as a teenager and ones that many young adults may have confronted in their lives.
+Their stories also deal with themes of inner strength, self acceptance, and love in the face of extreme emotional conditions.

 Rainfield has also been reviewed in many blogs, newspapers, and magazines such as the Torontoist.
-In many articles she is portrayed as a notable writer in the subjects of inner strength and about self acceptance.
-The nature of her books are about love and being a strong individual in the most extreme emotional conditions.
-Throughout her career, she has also made many public appearances like Daytime Toronto (TV) and as well as numerous radio interviews.
-On her website Cheryl Rainfield states, "I write about some of the harsh things teens go through ... things that shouldn't be hidden…".
-The ideas from her books come from experiences she has faced as a teenager and ones that many young adults may have confronted in their lives.
+They have made public appearances on Daytime Toronto (TV) and on the radio.